 Learn the names and ecology of the wildflowers, sedges, rushes, and other plants that inhabit wetlands.
 Explore the beauty and diversity of wetland plants, and discover how to identify them, where to find them, what plants they are commonly associated with.
 You’ll learn their different life cycles and gain a deeper appreciation the role and importance of plants in a functioning wetland ecosystem.
-This class can be taken as a component of the Woodland Stewardship Program in natural areas management.
+This class can be taken as a component of the Natural Areas Conservation Training Program in natural areas management.

 Instructor: Scott Kobal, plant ecologist, Forest Preserve District of DuPage County